-A facet of this plan for improvement should be greater collaboration and coordination between the Colonial district and the charter schools and other districts that now serve large numbers of its students.
-Charter schools already serving Wilmington elementary students from the Colonial district could serve as feeders for the district's upper level schools.
-While this already happens in some cases, a collaborative agreement between the Colonial district and these charter schools would offer parents a clear pathway for their students, often enabling them to remain close to home for their elementary school years and then move to middle and high schools in the Colonial district.
-Indeed, the opportunity exists for the Colonial district to develop distinctive partnerships that take advantage of the existing choice patterns and to work with other districts and charters to provide families with the widest range of options for serving the needs of their children.
-In this regard, the Colonial School District could become the leader for changes that will help to overcome the fragmentation of educational governance and do so in ways that chart a direction for the City of Wilmington and New Castle County as a whole.
-The Commission appreciates the Colonial School District Board's affirmation of its desire to work together to explore options and looks forward to facilitating consideration of these types of collaborations.
+A facet of this plan for improvement should be greater collaboration and coordination between the Colonial School District and the charter schools and other districts that now serve large numbers of its students.
+Charter schools already serving Wilmington elementary students from the Colonial district could serve as feeders for the district's upper-level schools.
+While this already happens in some cases, a collaborative agreement between the Colonial School District and these charter schools would offer parents a clear pathway for their students, often enabling them to remain close to home for their elementary school years and then move to middle and high schools in the Colonial School District.
+Indeed, the opportunity exists for the Colonial School District to develop distinctive partnerships that take advantage of the existing choice patterns and work with other districts and charters to provide families with the widest range of options for serving the needs of their children.
+The Commission is confident the Colonial School District can be a leader in expanding collaborations and new programs that will strengthen opportunities and support for Wilmington students.
+The district could expand upon existing collaborations, establish new partnerships that take advantage of existing choice patterns for its Wilmington students and, work with the Commission and other partners to provide families with information about the full range of options for meeting the needs of their children within the Colonial School District and in other nearby districts and charters.
+Comparable initiatives to expand collaborations and provide families with information about choice options should be undertaken by all districts and charters operating in Wilmington, and the Commission will support these efforts.
 We also look forward to facilitating the Colonial School District's consideration of expanding its boundaries to play a larger role in the education of Wilmington students.
-For example, the Colonial district is adjacent to the Southbridge area of the City of Wilmington and has schools in proximity to students living in that area.
+For example, the Colonial School District is adjacent to the Southbridge area of the City of Wilmington and has schools in proximity to students living in that area.
 The Commission will facilitate these considerations with all districts that may be involved.